Skip to main content

 Video - EPA Special Agents: Trained to Fight Environmental Crime

 Special Agents will see a case through the entire investigative process, which is a significant responsibility requiring leadership, collaboration, and problem-solving skills coupled with sound judgement.
 Special Agents conduct arrests, searches, and evidence seizures including the collection and preservation of physical and digital evidence.
 Special agents analyze allegations, complaints, and referrals to identify potential crimes and determine the approach needed to evaluate allegations.
 Special Agents interview witnesses, suspects and others, and testify as witnesses before grand juries, trial courts, or other legal proceedings.
-They routinely work with prosecutors within EPA, the nation’s U.S. Attorney’s Offices, and the Department of Justice.
+They routinely work with attorneys within EPA, the nation’s U.S. Attorney’s Offices, and the Department of Justice.

 Some CID Special Agents have specialized duties, like those who provide protection of the Administrator of EPA and those who seize digital evidence and conduct forensic examinations of such evidence.
 Additionally, there are Special Agents within CID who are assigned to specialized teams, such as our National Criminal Enforcement Response Team (NCERT), which supports investigations involving chemical, biological, or radiological hazards and evidence and specialized law enforcement services in support of EPA investigations and emergency responses.
 Many Special Agents also have collateral duties such as firearms instructor, defensive tactics instructor, or physical fitness coordinator.